 Some toddlers are frightened when they finally see their favorite characters in the Parks.
 After all they are used to seeing these guys tiny on the television screen or on the pages of a book!
 Now Mickey is larger than life and that could be very unnerving from some kids.
 First try looking at the characters from afar.
 Talk aloud with your toddler, noting how the other people are interacting and how friendly the character is.
 Only if your child is willing should you try to approach the character.

 There is no point in pressuring your toddler to try and get their picture with Mickey if they are terrified and crying – this will only make them more tense for the rest of the day.
 Only book a character dining experience if your toddler is happy meeting different characters.
-Check out these posts about the Sure-Fire Ways to Meet Mickey (and other characters) and How to Encourage Shy Kids to Be Brave at Disney.
+Check out this article from TravelingMom about the Sure-Fire Ways to Meet Mickey (and other characters).

 6. Let Toddlers Stretch Their Legs

-Make sure to let little ones burn off excess energy by hitting one of the play areas in the Parks.
+Make sure to fit time into your schedule and let little ones burn off excess energy.
+Hit one of the play areas in the Parks or an open area where they can walk.
 At the Disneyland Resort, kids can climb up and down the stairs in Tarzan’s Treehouse.
 In Toontown, Goofy’s Playhouse has an indoor/outdoor play yard.
-On a hot day, toddlers can splash at Princess Dot Puddle Park in Disney California Adventure Park.
+Pirate’s Lair at Tom Sawyer Island has a wobbly rope bridge that toddlers enjoy.

-It can be challenging to please everyone when you have a toddler and older children in your group.
-With two or more adults, you might consider splitting up during the day to make sure everyone gets their fair share of entertainment.
+It can be challenging to please everyone when you have a toddler as well as older children in your group.
+With two or more adults, you might want to split up during the day to make sure everyone gets their fair share of entertainment.

-On our last trip while the two big kids rode with my husband on Radiator Springs Racers, Dillon and I visited with Mater and Lightning McQueen.
+There are often toddler-friendly attractions to enjoy near the thrill rides.
+For instance, while my older kids rode with my husband on Radiator Springs Racers, my toddler and I visited with Mater and Lightning McQueen.
 Consider taking advantage of the “Rider Switch” service that allow parents (and older siblings) to take turns riding certain rides that aren’t intended for small children, without standing in line over again.

 8. Take in the Entertainment…But Know Your Audience